 Over the last few years, laceless soccer cleats have become very popular among soccer players.
 Adidas is the brand that introduced them and they make a laced and laceless version of all of their high-end boots.
 Other brands are following them and have started making laceless soccer shoes.

-Now lets the the advantages and disadvantages of both options.
+Now let’s see the advantages and disadvantages of both options.

 Advantages and disadvantages of laced soccer cleats